 - Personal essays that address a technical need or experience

-We’re also interested in
+We’re not interested in

 - Product or app reviews

 - General “tech” stuff (we’re focused on software engineering)

 - Not exceed 250–300 words

 - Outline your concept, target audience, proposed structure, and how you plan to tackle the piece

 - Make clear why you are the person to write this piece

 - Share a link to your published writing samples